Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

 \subsection{The definition}

 In this subsection we introduce B\"odigheimer's radial slit configuration model for the moduli space of two-dimensional cobordisms with non-empty incoming and outgoing boundary.
-The idea is that any such cobordism and any conformal class of metric on it can be obtained by taking annuli, making cuts in these annuli and then glueing along these cuts.

-All of the material in this subsection is due to B\"odigheimer, and references for the radial slit configurations and related models include \cite{bodigheimerold}, \cite{bodigheimer}, \cite{abhau}, \cite{ebertradial} and \cite{bodighpreprint}.
-The last one may be of particular interest to the reader, as it describes in a closely related setting a more elegant alternative construction to the one outlined below, using subspaces of bar complexes associated to symmetric groups.
-It however leads to a different compactification of moduli space than the harmonic compactification, so we prefer to use \cite{bodigheimer}.
+All material in this subsection is due to B\"odigheimer, and references include \cite{bodigheimerold}, \cite{bodigheimer}, \cite{abhau}, \cite{ebertradial} and \cite{bodighpreprint}.
+The last one is of particular interest, as it describes in a related setting an elegant alternative to the construction below, using subspaces of bar complexes associated to symmetric groups.
+It however leads to a different compactification of moduli space than the harmonic compactification, so we use \cite{bodigheimer}.